raphlcx/modest/README.md

 ## Usage

-Modest supports uses only 16-color mode.
-It is built only to be used on terminal vim.
+Modest uses only 16-color mode, built only for terminal vim.

 Two color schemes are available, `modest-light` and `modest-dark`.